-You’re probably familiar with the two most common cannabinoids, THC and CBD.
-THC accounts for anywhere from 2% to over 25% of cannabis flower by weight, depending upon the strain and its specific THC levels.
+Before we dive into the differences between THC vs THCA, let’s formally introduce you to THC.
+The single most important constituent of cannabis, THC accounts for anywhere from 2% to over 25% of cannabis flower by weight, depending upon the strain and its specific THC levels.

 That’s a lot to chew on, we know.
-Let’s break down the emerging research in cells and animals bit by bit.
+Let’s break it down piece by piece.

 Anti-Inflammatory : In 2011, a study published in the Biological and Pharmaceutical Bulletin found that THCA had a role to play in fighting inflammation .
 As we pointed out earlier, this places it firmly in the ballpark of other cannabinoids such as THC and CBD, which evidence shows may indirectly (and potentially directly) reduce inflammation .